Recruitee/existence/README.md

 ## Features
 * User defined dependencies checks with flexible settings.
-* Checks are executed asynchronously as isolated processes.
+* Dependencies checks functions are executed asynchronously as isolated processes.
 * Built in `Plug` module providing customizable response for a http health-check endpoint.
-* Practically unlimited scalability due to ETS table use as an API "interface".
+* Checks states are stored in an ETS table, which means practically unlimited requests per second processing capacity.

 ## Installation
 Add library to application dependencies: